dgcamblor/UMIvar/Doctorado/Writing and planning/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 ## II.
 Tumor-agnostic strategies

-> —also termed tumor-uninformed or tumor-naïve—

-> In recently presented results, however, the [[COBRA trial]] was not able to meet its primary endpoint, and was promptly stopped due to futility in achieving statistical significance [@morrisPhaseIIResults2024].

 ### Methylation

 [Efficient detection and post-surgical monitoring of colon cancer with a multi-marker DNA methylation liquid biopsy | PNAS](https://www.pnas.org/doi/full/10.1073/pnas.2017421118)